About Regional Rural Banks (RRB's) in India 2025 PDF: Check the History, Functions, Headquarters, And State Wise List

 Q. Which is the first Regional Rural Bank in India?

-The first RRB in India is Prathama Bank which is headquartered in Moradabad, Uttar Pradesh and it was sponsored by Syndicate Bank.
+The first RRB in India was Prathama Bank, which is headquartered in Moradabad, Uttar Pradesh, and it was sponsored by Syndicate Bank.

 Q. What are the regulatory bodies of RRBs in India?